 I know, I know… I promised CUTE animals in Asia.
-But besides from being quite ugly, this bearded pig is pretty cool, don’t you think?
+But besides being quite ugly, this bearded pig is pretty cool, don’t you think?
 We found this fella in the jungle of the Bako National park in Kuching, Malaysia.

 We were impressed by how much we could approach without the pig actually taking any note of us.
 It continued looking for food on the ground even when we kneeled down to take this selfie.